CoNarrative/glujs-guide-built/the-view-and-binding-in-full.md

 ###Materializing a view

-As we saw earlier, views are "materialized' automatically by gluJS.
+As we saw earlier, views are "materialized' automatically by GluJS.
 You define them, but you don't manipulate them in any way.
 Instead, they are created and inserted for you.

 You begin by using one of two glu components : `glu.viewport` and `glupanel`.
 The former creates an ExtJS viewport for you, while the latter is an `xtype` usable anywhere within an ExtJS application.